Medicare in South Dakota

 Many Medicare Advantage plans also include extra benefits such as routine dental and vision care.
 Some plans may also include prescription drug coverage.
 These Medicare Advantage Prescription Drug plans deliver your Medicare medical and prescription drug benefits through a single plan.

 To enroll in a Medicare Advantage plan in South Dakota, you must have Medicare Part A and Part B. Typically you pay your monthly Medicare Part B premium, as well as the Medicare Advantage plan’s premium, if it has a premium.
 You also must live in the Medicare Advantage plan’s service area.
-According to CMS, 78% of people with Medicare have access to at least one of the eight Medicare Advantage plans available in South Dakota in 2017.

 If you’re ready to explore your Medicare plan options in depth, you can identify the plans that are available where you live in South Dakota by simply entering your zip code in the Plan Finder on this page.

 South Dakota resources for Medicare beneficiaries